Home > Patient Information > Dermatology > Laser & Radiofrequency > Fractionated Radiofrequency

 THE PROCEDURE

-Please let me know if you get cold sores in the area to be treated so that anti-cold sore virus medication can be prescribed, starting on the morning of the procedure and continuing 2 x daily for a few days.
+Please let me know if you get cold sores in the area to be treated so that anti-cold sore virus medication can be prescribed, starting the night before the procedure and continuing 2 x daily for 5 days.

-The cream will be wiped off before treatment with alcohol used to completely remove all traces.
+Your face will be photographed at each treatment.
+The cream will be completely removed with alcohol.
 Unlike with lasers, your eyes do not need to be covered.
 Usually 1-3 passes are performed with a greater number of passes and increased strength applied to more severely affected areas.
 The treatment should be painless or only very slightly uncomfortable provided sufficient anaesthetic cream has been used.
 The treatment will take 20-40 minutes.
 You may arrange for a lift home afterwards if you wish but this is not essential.
+Three to four treatments are usual in lighter skin and four to six in darker skin.

 AFTER THE PROCEDURE

 The treated areas will be red and swollen and this will last for 2-3 days.
 Do not apply any creams on the first day as this will reduce the benefits of the treatment.
 Sensations of burning or stinging are uncommon but may last for 1- 2 days.
 The skin will develop a rough sandpaper-like texture which lasts about one week.
 In areas off the face, it is common to have a faint grid-like pattern of small dark dots for 2-3 weeks.
 Make-up can be applied after the first day to cover redness.
 Swimming, hot tubs, activities causing heavy sweating and any friction to the skin should be avoided until the skin returns to normal.
-Most people will not require any time off work or studies.
+Most people require 1-2 days of work or studies.

-Sun protection is required throughout treatment and indefinitely afterwards to prevent complications and maintain improvement.
+Sun protection is required before treatment, throughout treatment & indefinitely afterwards to prevent complications and maintain improvement.
 The benefits of the treatment are assessed at 3 months following the final treatment.

 COMPLICATIONS

 Complications are rare.
-Usually, one expects 50 % improvement in scarring and age-related changes with a series of 3-6 treatments but in some cases, results may be less than this.
-Annual maintenance treatment may help to prevent recurrence of age-related changes.
+Usually, one expects 50% improvement in scarring and age-related changes with a series of 3-6 treatments but in some cases, results may be less than this.
+Annual maintenance treatment helps prevent recurrence of age-related changes.
 Occasionally, swelling and redness may last for longer than expected.
 Scarring and permanent or temporary changes in skin colour are possible but unlikely.
 Cold sore virus or other infections may rarely occur.
-If you develop tender and spreading redness, please contact us immediately.
+If you develop tenderness and spreading redness, please contact us immediately.

 If you have any questions or problems during the course of your treatment please call: